 Nestled in the woods on the Elwha River, Altair Campground is the perfect jumping off point for exploring popular Olympic National Park destinations including Goblin’s Gate, Humes Ranch, and Olympic Hot Springs.

 The campground is open from May to October.
 It contains 30 non-reservable spots and is RV friendly (up to 35 feet for some spots).
 Flush toilets and running water are available.

 Learn more about Altair Campground.

 One of the best places to camp in the entire country, Olympic National Park’s Deer Park Campground is unique as the only car campground in the park that’s located in high-alpine country.
 Camp here for 360-degree views of the surrounding Olympic Mountains, Puget Sound, and Strait of Juan de Fuca.
 The campground’s isolation provides breathtaking views of the night skies when the weather is clear.

 The campground is open from July to September, depending on snow.
 It contains 14 non-reservable spots.
 Because of the rugged and winding 18-mile access road, RVs aren’t allowed.
 Running water isn’t available although Deer Park has pit toilets.

 Dosewallips Campground (Walk-In Only)

-The only walk-in only campground in Olympic National Park, Dosewallips Campground is very popular with hikers making their way into or out of the backcountry.
+The sole walk-in only campground in Olympic National Park (other than backcountry campsites), Dosewallips Campground is very popular with hikers making their way into or out of the backcountry.
 Located alongside the swift Dosewallips River, it takes a 5.5-mile hike to get to this pretty campground from the end of the access road.

 The campground is open year round.
 It contains 30 non-reservable tent spots.
 As it’s a walk-in campground, RVs aren’t allowed.
-Running water isn’t available although Dosewallips has pit toilets.
+Running water isn’t available although Dosewallips does have pit toilets.